wiredmartian/whatsamenu-api-documentation/README.md

 ### Restaurants Near Me

 Lists restaurants found near specified geolocation coordinates.
-The `distance` is in meters
+The `distance` is in meters.
+The `radius` is in kilometers

 #### Auth